 Medication Assisted Treatment (MAT) at Malvern Institute

 Malvern’s MAT program is highly structured, and the medication offered is only one aspect of the treatment protocol.
-Currently, MAT programs are available at both inpatient campuses in Malvern and Willow Grove, as well as outpatient locations in Trevose, Berwyn, and Cherry Hill.
+Currently, MAT programs are available at both inpatient campuses in Malvern and Willow Grove, as well as outpatient locations in Berwyn, Pottstown and Trevose.

 Our clinicians consider the preference of the patient and their loved ones, past treatment history, severity of the addictions (e.g. overdoses), treating setting and other factors when deciding on whether MAT is an appropriate option.

 Patients in MAT treatment must meet the following criteria: